bitfinexcom/bitfinex-api-go/docs/ws_v2.md

 ```go
 func (c *Client) EnableFlag(ctx context.Context, flag int) (string, error)
 ```
+Submit a request to enable the given flag

 #### func (*Client) GetAuthenticatedSocket

 ```go
 func (c *Client) GetAuthenticatedSocket() (*Socket, error)
 ```
-get the authenticated socket
+Get the authenticated socket.
+Due to rate limitations there can only be one authenticated socket active at a time

 #### func (*Client) GetOrderbook

 ```go
 func (c *Client) GetOrderbook(symbol string) (*Orderbook, error)
 ```
+Retrieve the Orderbook for the given symbol which is managed locally.
+This requires ManageOrderbook=True and an active chanel subscribed to the given symbols orderbook

 #### func (*Client) IsConnected

 ```go
 func (c *Client) IsConnected() bool
 ```
-IsConnected returns true if the underlying asynchronous transport is connected to an endpoint.
+Returns true if the underlying asynchronous transport is connected to an endpoint.

 #### func (*Client) Listen

 ```go
 func (c *Client) Listen() <-chan interface{}
 ```
-Listen provides an atomic interface for receiving API messages.
-When a websocket connection is terminated, the publisher channel will close.
+Listen for all incoming api websocket messages When a websocket connection is terminated, the publisher channel will close.

 #### func (*Client) LookupSubscription

 ```go
 func (c *Client) LookupSubscription(subID string) (*SubscriptionRequest, error)
 ```
-LookupSubscription looks up a subscription request by ID
+Get a subscription request using a subscription ID

 #### func (*Client) Send